Danderson123/primers-containers/README.md

 ### Background

-Containers become even more convenient when you realise we can install multiple pieces of software in a single image.
+Containers become even more convenient when you realise we can run multiple pieces of software from a single container.
 To demonstrate this I have written a second singularity recipe that installs minimap2 like before, but now also installs Samtools and Artemis via Conda, 2 tools that we can use to visualise how well the Nanopore reads map to the reference.
 Samtools is a package we need to convert our SAM file to a BAM file that we can examine with Artemis.

 ### Building the singularity image